How do Photoelectric Smoke Detectors Work?

 A photoelectric smoke detector is characterized by its use of light to detect fire.
 Inside the alarm, there’s a light-sensing chamber.
 In this chamber, an LED light shoots a beam of light in a straight light across the chamber.
 The alarm detects smoke; when smoke enters the chamber, it deflects the LED light from the straight path into a photosensor in a different compartment in the same chamber.
 As soon as light beams hit this sensor, the alarm begins to sound.

-How Does It Compare to Other Smoke Detectors?
+How Do Photoelectric Smoke Detectors Compare to Other Smoke Detectors?

 Other popular technologies for smoke detectors are an ionization and dual smoke detector.
 The dual smoke detector has both ionization and photoelectric technology inside.
 While there is some debate regarding the best smoke detector for your home, the general consensus is that ionization smoke alarms are best for detecting rapid flame fires while photoelectric smoke alarms protect against slower, smoldering fires.